ahmadkdannouf/ahmadkdannouf/README.md

 - 👋 Hi, I’m @ahmadkdannouf
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Java with an emphasis on data structures, and Android Development
+- 🌱 I’m currently learning Java with an emphasis on data structures and algorithms
 - 💞️ I’m looking to collaborate on projects and code reviews
 - 📫 I can be reached via email at ahmadkdannouf@gmail.com